Overview

 - Removing the reward token simplifies the trust model: there is no MEV to extract, no fee market to design, no inflation schedule to argue about.

-In a distributed setting, “use a random number” usually means each node picks its own — and they disagree.
-For experiments that need every node to do the same random thing at the same logical moment, you need an agreed-upon random value.
+For experiments that need every node to do the same randomized thing at the same logical moment, you need an agreed-upon random value.

 Common bad options: